vivmost/Java_Basics/README.md

 # Java_Learning

-These are all my learning on core Java from apni kaksha.
+These are all my learning in core Java from apni kaksha.